Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 > NOTICE: Micro benchmarking is not the same as profiling with a profiler.
 Profiling is used on an entire program and helps you *find* hotspots.
 Micro benchmarking just looks at a small code snippet.

-You can add a micro benchmark anywhere in a source file (at the top level) using the **benchmark-def statement**, ideally right next the function to measure.
+You can add a micro benchmark anywhere in a source file (at the top level) using the **benchmark-def statement**.
+It's recommended your put your benchmark-defs right after the function it measures.
 The micro benchmarks are not automatically run, you need to request that, either from the floyd command line tool or via your own code.
 You are in control over which tests to run and can control how to present the output.
-To actual measure the time you use the benchmark-expression.
 You leave the micro benchmarks in your code.
 They can be stripped out when compiling.

+To make the actual measurement you use the benchmark-expression which runs your code and measures the time.

-> TERM **benchmark**: in Floyd benchmark means **one explicitly defined task that performs the exact same instructs every time over the exact same data**.
+> TERM **benchmark**: in Floyd benchmark means **one explicitly defined task that performs the exact same code snippet every time over the exact same data**.

 > TERM **run**: Floyd will run a benchmark many times to get better precision of the measurement.
 These are called "runs".
+The number of runs is controlled by Floyd.

-> TERM **benchmark instance**: Often you want to run a benchmark for several different sized data sets.
-Floyd allows you to make several **benchmark instances** from the same benchmark definition.
-This results in several measurements but you only need to define one benchmark-def and it can share the same setup aka fixtures.
+> TERM **benchmark instance**: Often you want to benchmark code for several different sized data sets.
+Floyd allows you to make several **benchmark instances** from within same benchmark definition.
+This results in several measurements (you return several benchmark_result_t  values from your benchmark-def) but you only need to define one benchmark-def and it can share the same code and the same setup.

-The benchmark features have been designed to:

-- Give you a built-in simple way to measure performance
-- Let you control which tests to run and when
-- Let you keep the tests next to the function under test
-- Let you control how to use the measurements, even from code.